KaihangShi/Spherical-Pressure-Tensor/README.md

 ```
 where ```/usr/local/include``` is path to the installed module file.
 Replace ```$file``` with the corresponding file name for FORTRAN code.

-### Configuration of calculation parameters
+### Calculation parameters
 All input parameters for the pressure tensor calculations are set at the beginning of the FORTRAN source code.
 GROMACS trajectory file (.xtc) and center-of-mass coordinate file for spherical nucleus (CM_True.dat) are needed.
+CM_True.dat file is used to translate the system origin to the center of the nucleus.
 An example of CM_true.dat is provided in the parent directory.

 ## Reference